Beanalini/OpenSesame/README.md

 <a href="https://beanalini.github.io/OpenSesame/">Link to the deployed website </a>

-<a href="https://github.com/Beanalini/OpenSesame"> Link to the portfolio repository</a>
+<a href="https://github.com/Beanalini/OpenSesame"> Link to the password generator repository</a>

 ## Technologies Used
 ---